Tajai

-Tajai Massey, known mononymously as Tajai (/tɑː'ʒeɪ/ tah-ZHAY; born April 21, 1975), is an American rapper and producer.
+Tajai Massey (/tɑː'ʒeɪ/ tah-ZHAY; born April 21, 1975), known mononymously as Tajai, is an American rapper and producer.
 He is one of the four founding members of the Oakland, California-based underground hip hop group Souls of Mischief and, with Souls of Mischief, a part of the eight-person, alternative hip hop collective Hieroglyphics.
 He is also one half of the hip hop duo Rap Noir.

 Biography

 Born in Stanford, California, Massey moved with his family to Oakland, California when he was 2 years old.
 With a professor for his mother and sysop for a father, he was in a well-educated household where he started computer programming at an early age.
 He and fellow Souls of Mischief member A-Plus experimented with the Commodore 32, Commodore 64, Apple IIe, and Apple II, among others.

 He graduated from Stanford University in 1997 with a BA degree in anthropology.

 Massey graduated with an MA in architecture from the UC Berkeley College of Environmental Design in 2014 and became an architectural designer for Sabi Design•Build starting in October 2014.
 In May 2017, he was part of a group that acquired the Hibiscus Garden Hotel in Lagartero/Santa Catalina, Panama.

 Massey is a father of two.
 He speaks English, Spanish, and Swahili.